mshmsh5000/northstar/documentation/README.md

 ## Rate Limiting
 Authentication and registration attempts are rate limited to prevent abuse.
-Users are limited by IP address to 10 logins or registrations per minute, and 10 failed client authentication attempts.
+Users are limited by IP address to 10 logins or registrations per 15 minutes, and 10 failed client authentication attempts.

 The currently applied rate limit and remaining requests are returned as headers on each response: